 ) owns a majority stake in Nebraska Furniture Mart.

 The company operates its business from three very large retail complexes with almost 2.8 million square feet of retail space, and a sizable warehouse.

 Nebraska Furniture Mart (NFM) operates retail complexes in Omaha and Kansas City, Kansas.
 It also owns Homemakers Furniture in Des Moines, Iowa.
 It delivers its products to 47 US states.

 Sales and Marketing

 NFM sells products from more than 5,000 vendors.

 doesn't disclose financial information for its individual businesses, revenues and earnings from its retail segment (which includes four home furnishings chains and three jewelry businesses, among other retail operations) are on the rise.
-In 2012 retail revenue topped $3.7 billion, up about 1% versus 2011, while earnings increased by nearly 2% over the same period.
-Berkshire noted that its home furnishings retailers posted increases in sales and earnings.
+NFM is part of the Service & Retailing segment of the parent company, which contributed 11% of the parent's total revenues in 2015.

 Nebraska Furniture Mart is run by brothers Ron and Irv Blumkin, Mrs. B's grandsons.
 Mrs. B died in 1998 at the age of 104.
 She worked at the store until she was 103 years old.